Reviewed by: Kiley Griffin, R.N.

 Resumes are neatly spun packages of information about a candidate’s education, job history (when applicable), and professional certification.
 They leave little room for information about who you are as a candidate.

-That is where a cover letter comes in.
-When formatted correctly, nursing cover letters offer several advantages and is a great way to showcase your nursing skills.
+That is where a good cover letter comes in.
+With the proper cover letter format, your cover letter will offer several advantages and is a great way to showcase your nursing skills.

 Identify your intent